Pauloguilhermepp/5954022-ComputerGraphicsProject/README.md

 2. **Sun**: The Sun is represented as a bright, massive sphere at the center of the simulation.

-3. **Earth**: Earth is depicted as a smaller sphere in orbit around the Sun.
-It moves according to gravitational forces.
+3. **Planets**: The Earth and the other planets in the solar system are represented as small spheres in orbit around the Sun.
+They move according to *Newton's law of universal gravitation*.

+4. **Moon**: Observing Earth close enough, it is possible to see the Moon orbiting it.
+Its movement also is totally described by *Newton's law of universal gravitation*.

-4. **Comet**: A comet was created describing its orbit using a Bézier curve.
+5. **Comet**: A comet was created describing its orbit using a Bézier curve.

-4. **Grid**: A grid is drawn on the XZ plane to provide a reference for orientation.
+6. **Grid**: A grid is drawn on the XZ plane to provide a reference for orientation.

-5. **Crosshair**: A crosshair marks the center of the screen, aiding navigation.
+7. **Crosshair**: A crosshair marks the center of the screen, aiding navigation.

 ## Navigation